 The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
 The immune system also has the capacity to recognize and destroy abnormal cells that derive from host tissues.
 Any molecule capable of being recognized by the immune system is considered an antigen (Ag).

 The skin, cornea, and mucosa of the respiratory, gastrointestinal, and genitourinary tracts form a physical barrier that is the body's first line of defense.
 Some of these barriers also have active immune functions:

 Outer, keratinized epidermis: Keratinocytes in the skin secrete antimicrobial peptides (defensins), and sebaceous and sweat glands secrete microbe-inhibiting substances (eg, lactic acid, fatty acids).
-Also, many immune cells (eg, mast cells, intraepithelial lymphocytes, Ag-sampling Langerhans cells) reside in the skin.
+Also, many immune cells (eg, mast cells, intraepithelial lymphocytes, antigen-sampling Langerhans cells) reside in the skin.

-Mucosa of the respiratory, GI, and GU tracts: The mucus contains antimicrobial substances, such as lysozyme, lactoferrin, and secretory IgA antibody (SIgA).
+Mucosa of the respiratory, gastrointestinal, and genitourinary tracts: The mucus contains antimicrobial substances, such as lysozyme, lactoferrin, and secretory immunoglobulin (Ig) A antibody (SIgA).

 Breaching of anatomic barriers can trigger 2 types of immune response:

 Acquired immunity includes

 Humoral immunity: Derived from B-cell responses B cells The immune system consists of cellular components and molecular components that work together to destroy antigens.
 (See also Overview of the Immune System.)
 Although some antigens (Ags) can... read more (B cells develop into plasma cells, which secrete soluble antigen-specific antibody)